mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 pageImage: salford-01.png
 homepageImage: salford-01.png
 description: |-
   Salford is our lead partner in the development of our Digital Inclusion Triage Tool.
-The tool is delivering Salford's 'Find Digital Help' service as part of their Digital Everyone campaign.
-It is enabling them to coordination network and local offer, whilst enabling their front-line service staff to access the needs of their customers and access appropriate local and national inclusion resources.
+The tool is delivering Salford's 'Find Digital Help' service, enabling them to coordinate their network of service providers, promote their local offer, and access the needs of their customers.
 order: 1
 ---